ValkyRiver/upgrademod/README.md

 • There are 13 new "Upgrade" items, each of which upgrades one kind of item in the collection

-• Within a run, one can pick up the "Choose an Upgrade" item, where one can choose between three different upgrade items (Note: If you have not used an upgrade in this Ante, then this item is guaranteed to appear on the shop before the Boss Blind)
+• Within a run, one can pick up the "Choose an Upgrade" item, where one can choose between three different upgrade items (Note: If you have not used an upgrade in this Ante, then this item is guaranteed to appear on the shop before the Boss Blind).
+Note: the third version changed the behavior of this item — it no longer appears in the booster pack slot, but it appears 3 times more frequently in the shop.
+The fourth version increased the number of options to 4.

 • Custom music while in the "Choose an Upgrade" item (Music by ValkyRiver)

-### Yet to be completed:
-• Do some test runs on the Level 2, Level 3, and Level 4 decks at various stakes.
-At the moment, the ante scaling on the other decks is a bit low, especially with upgrade items now in the game.

 ## Upgrade categories
 In this mod, the items in the Collection are split into 14 categories: